geobakery/GeospatialAnalyzer/documentation/intersect.md

 ## Known Limitations
 - Only GeoJSON input will be accepted
   - Only with a single feature, no feature collections
+  - Only a single input geometry is accepted
 - Unsupported geo-types
   - MultiPolygon
   - MultiLineString
   - MultiPoint
   - GeometryCollection
-- Only a single input geometry is accepted
 - Only `EPSG:25833` is supported
 - Only `verw_kreis_f` & `verw_land_f` are considered as topic
 - Only `inputGeometries` & `topics` are considered as parameter
-- Response GeoJSON has no "clear" indicator of the asked topic
-  - By looking at the `properties` field, the given topic should be clear

 ## Work In Progress
 - implement most known limitations